contiamo/operational-ui/README.md

 ## Next Steps: the `@operational` Package Family

 Operational UI is shipped as a [monorepo](https://danluu.com/monorepo/), with small packages covering various facets of data-driven UI's:
-1. [Components](https://github.com/Contiamo/operational-ui/tree/master/packages/components), used in the example above, are the smallest and simplest building blocks, implemented as presentational, heavily [controlled](https://reactjs.org/docs/forms.html#controlled-components) React components.
+1. [Components](https://ui.contiamo.com/components), used in the example above, are the smallest and simplest building blocks, implemented as presentational, [controlled](https://reactjs.org/docs/forms.html#controlled-components) React components.
 Buttons, input fields, modals, date pickers, and the like.
-1. [Blocks](https://github.com/Contiamo/operational-ui/tree/master/packages/blocks) hold more state, more side effects, more opinions.
+1. [Blocks](https://ui.contiamo.com/blocks) hold more state, more side effects, more opinions.
 They are our work-in-progress selection of widgets that worked well with client projects and which seemed like a good enough abstraction for a library.
-1. [Visualizations](https://github.com/Contiamo/operational-ui/tree/master/packages/visualizations) are full-featured d3 apps,
+1. [Visualizations](https://ui.contiamo.com/visualizations) are full-featured d3 apps,
 1. The [theme](https://github.com/Contiamo/operational-ui/tree/master/packages/theme) package exports a plain object you can use to customize the designs of components and visualizations.
 1. [Utils](https://github.com/Contiamo/operational-ui/tree/master/packages/utils) contain helper methods for color manipulation, creating specific higher-order React components, and d3 helpers.
 1. [Showcase](https://github.com/Contiamo/operational-ui/tree/master/packages/showcase) is the documentation website for the modules.